- B.C. Home

 Case Example #2

 A client, whose family unit includes a spouse and two children, has been in receipt of income assistance for several months.
-The client checked into an MoH approved alcohol and drug residential treatment program on January 15 and will remain in the facility until February 15.
+The client checked into a substance use treatment facility licensed under the CCAL Act on January 15 and will remain in the facility until February 15.
 The client would like to maintain their place of residence while in the facility.

 January assistance (issued at the end of December): Because the client received their full January income assistance at cheque issue they are not eligible for comforts allowance for January.
 The daily user charge for January 15 – 31 may be issued to the facility, assuming the client resides at the facility for this period of time.